-- As of early 2021, 86% of all marketplace enrollees were receiving premium subsidies.
-The average full-price premium was $575/month at that point, and the average subsidy covered $486 of that.
+As of early 2022, 90% of all marketplace enrollees were receiving premium subsidies.
+The average full-price premium was $587/month at that point, and the average subsidy covered $508 of that.

-- Premium subsidies became larger a few months into 2021, when the American Rescue Plan was enacted:
+Premium subsidies became larger in 2021, when the American Rescue Plan was enacted:

-To qualify for premium subsidies, you must earn at least 100% of the poverty federal poverty level (FPL).
+To qualify for premium subsidies, you must earn at least 100% of the poverty federal poverty level (FPL), unless you’re a recent immigrant.
 In most states, Medicaid eligibility has been expanded to cover people with income up to 138% of the poverty level, so premium subsidy eligibility starts above that level.
 There is normally an upper cap of 400% of the poverty level, above which premium subsidies are not available.
-But the American Rescue Plan eliminated that cap for 2021 and 2022.
+But the American Rescue Plan and Inflation Reduction Act eliminated that cap from 2021 through 2025.

-- Premium subsidies are available nationwide, but only if you purchase coverage through the exchange/marketplace.
-In most states, HealthCare.gov is the exchange, but 14 states and DC run their own exchange platforms.
-Regardless of where you live, coverage purchased outside the exchange is not subsidy-eligible.
+Premium subsidies are available nationwide, but only if you purchase coverage through the exchange/marketplace.
+In most states, HealthCare.gov is the exchange, but 17 states and DC run their own exchange platforms.
+Regardless of where you live, coverage purchased outside the exchange is not subsidy eligible.